 The completed Evaluation Report is handed over to the Equipment Vendor.
 The Equipment Vendor can then provide the Evaluation Report to any interested MNO together with the Network Product when supplying equipment.
-A copy of the Evaluation Report is provided to GSMA, if the evaluated product is to be listed on the NESAS Web Site [12].
+A copy of the Evaluation Report is provided to GSMA, if the evaluated product is to be listed on the NESAS Web Site [13].

 Each Network Product Evaluation is bound to a dedicated release of the Network Product and to a dedicated version of FS.47 [7].
 The Evaluation Report does not expire.
 A new release of the Network Product will trigger the need for an up-to-date evaluation.
 Changes to FS.47 [7] may trigger the need for a new Network Product Evaluation.
 Further details can be found in FS.47 [7].

 It is at the discretion of the MNO to determine from the Evaluation Report if the level of security that is reached by the Network Product is sufficient for deployment in the mobile network.

-- FS.47 [7] defines how Network Product evaluation and Evidence Evaluation are performed. - FS.16 [5] defines the Compliance Evidence the vendor is obliged to provide to the NESAS Security Test Laboratory for Evaluation. - SCASes of the 3GPP (e.g. the generic SCAS for any network equipment TS 33.117 [2]) contain test specifications the Test Laboratory must perform for Network Product evaluation.
-All current SCASes can be found at the NESAS Web Site [11]. - 3GPP TR 33.916 [1] describes the methodology to create and maintain SCASes.
+• FS.47 [7] defines how Network Product evaluation and Evidence Evaluation are performed.

+- FS.16 [5] defines the Compliance Evidence the vendor is obliged to provide to the NESAS Security Test Laboratory for Evaluation. - FS.50 [8] provides guidance to SDOs on how to create and maintain SCASes that ought to be adopted by NESAS. - SCASes of the 3GPP (e.g. the generic SCAS for any network equipment 3GPP TS 33.117 [2]) and other SDOs contain test specifications the Test Laboratory shall perform for Network Product evaluation.
+All current SCASes can be found at the NESAS Web Site [13] in the list of adopted Security Assurance Specifications [14]. - 3GPP TR 33.926 [1] describes the threat model that was chosen to define security requirements and test cases in 3GPP SCASes.

-3.8 Dispute Resolution
+3.8.
+Dispute Resolution

-3.8.1 NESAS Dispute Resolution Process (NESAS DRP)
+3.8.1.NESAS Dispute Resolution Process (NESAS DRP)